mengqiy/community/contributors/design-proposals/key-set-as-merge-key.md

 We also need to introduce a new optional directive `$patchMergeKey` in the patch.
 This directive contains a list of strings which are the merge keys used in this patch.
+This directive should present in each entry in the list when using.

 An example patch will look like:
 ```yaml